What is Orofacial Myofunctional Therapy?

 Finally, therapy can be very beneficial for children or adults who have a thumb or finger habit.
 This includes nail biting, pacifier sucking, and other chewing habits (pens, etc.).
 These habits can be a way for someone to open their airway or stimulate the vagus nerve.
 If we can get proper tongue rest posture this will also open the airway and stimulate the vagus nerve.
 These habits can have a huge impact on the proper development of the jaw and facial structures.
 Orthodontics may be required to address development after the habits have been addressed with therapy.

-A little about your certified orofacial myofunctional therapist Monique Minnard, COMT.
+A little about your certified orofacial myofunctional therapist Monique Minnard, RDH, COMT

 Monique Minnard